 - SRISA Social Media Marketing and Blogging

-Interested candidates should submit the following items via email as soon as possible to allow us to begin the appropriate search for an internship partner.
+Interested candidates should submit the following items by email no later than the enrollment deadline to allow us to begin the appropriate search for an internship partner.
 All of these materials should be emailed to: firstname.lastname@example.org.

 - Area of Interest